RWE Innovation Centre – Project LOTER.CO2M

 Project LOTER.CO2M

-Whereas this previously required a separate process of water electrolysis to generate hydrogen and a synthesis plant operating with high temperatures and pressures, the LOTER.CO2M project will create the methanol directly by electrochemical means, at almost atmospheric pressures and temperatures of about 100°C. With DLR (Deutsches Luft- und Raumfahrtzentrum e.V.) as lead partner, nine companies and research institutes from six countries are working together to achieve co-electrolysis of fuels with carbon content – essentially alcohols such as methanol – from CO2 and water.
+Whereas this previously required a separate process of water electrolysis to generate hydrogen and a synthesis plant operating with high temperatures and pressures, the LOTER.CO2M project created the methanol directly by electrochemical means, at almost atmospheric pressures and temperatures of about 100°C. With DLR (Deutsches Luft- und Raumfahrtzentrum e.V.) as lead partner, nine companies and research institutes from six countries worked together to achieve co-electrolysis of fuels with carbon content – essentially alcohols such as methanol – from CO2 and water.

 Project implementation